Competencies Framework

 The MHAF is relevant to everyone who works on MHA+ schemes, projects or programmes.
 It has been developed as a useful framework to consolidate required competencies for people working in different service areas, with different vocational and professional backgrounds

-Click on learning management system section to access our virtual learning gateway.
+The website has information in the learning management system section to access MHA+ virtual learning gateway.

 MHA+ competencies Framework (MHACF)